 Do you hoard textile scraps for a project you might do one day?
 Would you prefer to share these with others to ensure they get used?
 Or maybe you hate to throw things away but don’t have the space to store them?

-Maybe you would like to join us for a good natter while you knit, embroider, design or crochet with like-minded people.
+Join us for a good natter while you knit, embroider, design or crochet with like-minded people.

 Would you like to learn how to weave on a loom?

 Do you attend a textiles class, and would like to carry on meeting after it has finished?
+Bring your whole class along!

 Maybe you have a backlog of mending or alterations that you never get around to doing, either because you are busy, or because you don’t feel confident about doing them.